nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 ![Model Creation CodeBuild Step](images/codebuild-config-model.png)

-5. The Role for the `CodeDeploy` step can be the same as for lab 2, so use the role called `odeStarWorker-test-CloudFormation`.
+5. The Role for the `CodeDeploy` step can be the same as for lab 2, so use the role called `CodeStarWorker-test-CloudFormation`.

 6. Once you are happy with your pipeline you can try running it.